haiku/buildtools/gcc/gcc/ada/doc/gnat_rm/implementation_defined_pragmas.rst

 This configuration pragma allows the programmer to specify a set of warnings that will be treated as errors.
-Any warning which matches the pattern given by the pragma argument will be treated as an error.
-This gives much more precise control that -gnatwe which treats all warnings as errors.
+Any warning that matches the pattern given by the pragma argument will be treated as an error.
+This gives more precise control than -gnatwe, which treats warnings as errors.

+This pragma can apply to regular warnings (messages enabled by -gnatw) and to style warnings (messages that start with "(style)", enabled by -gnaty).

 The pattern may contain asterisks, which match zero or more characters in the message.
-For example, you can use
-``pragma Warning_As_Error ("bits of*unused")`` to treat the warning message ``warning: 960 bits of "a" unused`` as an error.
-No other regular expression notations are permitted.
-All characters other than asterisk in these three specific cases are treated as literal characters in the match.
-The match is case insensitive, for example XYZ matches xyz.
+For example, you can use ``pragma Warning_As_Error ("bits of*unused")`` to treat the warning message ``warning: 960 bits of "a" unused`` as an error.
+All characters other than asterisk are treated as literal characters in the match.
+The match is case insensitive; for example XYZ matches xyz.

 Note that the pattern matches if it occurs anywhere within the warning message string (it is not necessary to put an asterisk at the start and the end of the message, since this is implied).

-Another possibility for the static_string_EXPRESSION which works whether or not error tags are enabled (*-gnatw.d*) is to use the *-gnatw* tag string, enclosed in brackets, as shown in the example below, to treat a class of warnings as errors.
+Another possibility for the static_string_EXPRESSION which works whether or not error tags are enabled (*-gnatw.d*) is to use a single *-gnatw* tag string, enclosed in brackets, as shown in the example below, to treat one category of warnings as errors.
+Note that if you want to treat multiple categories of warnings as errors, you can use multiple pragma Warning_As_Error.

 The above use of patterns to match the message applies only to warning messages generated by the front end.
 This pragma can also be applied to